Python os.getlogin() Method

 in Python

-A controlling terminal refers to the one that assigns a user the power to control the execution of tasks or jobs during the active session.
+A controlling terminal refers to one that assigns a user the power to control the execution of tasks or jobs during the active session.
 Without such a terminal, the getlogin()

 method throws the following error.